-The project includes planning for redevelopment of the site to increase the number of residential units and integrate it within the Samuel Mahelona Memorial Hospital's (SMMH) Master Plan Update and Programmatic EIS.
-The 3.47-acre parcel is underutilized and has only 38 units.
-Redevelopment will help meet the housing shortage and support the SMMH Master Plan vision for a vibrant community.
+The project includes planning for redevelopment of the site to increase the number of residential units and integrate it to the Samuel Mahelona Memorial Hospitals (SMMH) Master Plan Update and Programmatic EIS.
+HPHA also plans to coordinate their efforts with the TOD Kawaihau Multi-Modal Project.
+The 3.47-acre parcel is underutilized and consists of only 38 units.
+Redevelopment will help meet the housing shortage and help turn the area into a vibrant community.
 The funds will help HPHA with conducting massing studies, infrastructure assessment, and environmental reviews.

->> County of Hawai'i, Office of Housing and Community Development
+County of Hawai'i, Office of Housing and Community Service